weaviate/weaviate/README.md

 ```

 ### Using the weaviate() function
-The weaviate function needs an configuration objects and returns an optional promise with a weaveObject.
+The weaviate function needs configuration objects and returns an optional promise with a weaveObject.

 **Configuration Object example**:
 ```javascript